YINI-lang/YINI-spec/YINI-Specification.md

 | `--` | Line disabling | Experimental use (see Section 3.6) |

 #### 12.1.2.
 Reserved Keywords
-The following keywords are restricted and must not be used as bare identifiers (e.g., for keys, values, or section names) unless enclosed in quotes or backticks:
+The following keywords are restricted and SHOULD not be used as bare identifiers (e.g., for keys, values, or section names) unless enclosed in quotes or backticks:
 - `/END` _(case-insensitive)_
 - `@ver`, `@version`
 - `@include`, `@anchor`, `@alias`